hskang135/Food-Recipes-Client/README.md

 ## Technical

-This application was built with React.js, Javascript, HTML, and CSS for the client side.
+Client: React.js, Javascript, HTML, and CSS
-For the API server side, app used by Express.js, Node.js, PostgreSQL, snapshot test, smoke test, mocha, chai, and super test.
+API Server: Express.js, Node.js, PostgreSQL, mocha, chai, and super test

-This application base on browser router to handle the URL with using context syntax and connect primary components inside of src folder.
+FoodRecipes application base on browser router to handle the URL with using context syntax and connect primary components inside of src folder.

 For any users, they can able to see all of food recipes with food name, ingredients and description.
 If users don't like their recipes, they can remove anytime.
-Also, when they are in 'My Recipes' page, users able to create new recipes anytime.
+Also, when they are in 'Create New Recipe' page, users able to create new recipes anytime and what they want.

 If you want to try to run this application locally, simply git clone the repos, and 'npm run start' both sides.
 [Client](https://github.com/hskang135/Food-Recipes-Client) | [API Server](https://github.com/hskang135/Food-Recipes-Server) | [Heroku](https://whispering-dawn-16121.herokuapp.com/)

 ## Screenshots